ahjolinna/mpv-conf/README.md

 * There is 4 different quality settings : uq, hq, mq & lq.
 MVtools uses medium quality because it's so CPU intensive.
 There is also the "normal" mpv.desktop file.

 * You can also use `--script-opts=ao-level=<level>` to force a specific quality level from command line.
-Upon start will select a level (uq/hq/mq/lq) whose options will then be applied.
+Upon start will select a level (/hq/svp/mq/lq) whose options will then be applied.
 ```
     hq  = high-quality
+    svp = SmoothVideo
     mq  = medium-quality
     lq  = low-quality

 ```
-* the plan is to have only 2 premade quality desktop file (max 3), the normal and MVtools.
-The idea is that uq would be for 4k owners only, lq is "fallback for laptop's and hq is the default one...mq would be for MVtools.

-* if someone wants I can make version without the non-free codec support , and/or more lighter/simpler one, and/or stable version (not git)..but I will do that after conf files are in better shape
+* the non-free codecs are now optional, you can disable them in the PKGBUILD easily

 ####ytdl info:
 ytdl ("youtube and a like") support  was  added so it mpv will automatically work with without adding the additional '--ytdl' command, aka you only need to add/write mpv <link> nothing else.. nothing more